• Skip to primary navigation

 Add the tangy, slightly spicy lime and chilli powder dressing and it's suddenly something my husband tells me he'd eat every week.
 I mean...what?

-(If you love it too, go ahead and check out these vegetarian Mexican-style stuffed peppers.
+(If you love quinoa too, check out these vegetarian Mexican-style stuffed peppers.
 Another one of our new favorites!)

 Do I need to rise quinoa?